 The best news?
 When your customers are finished with your stickers, you can put it all in the compost instead of the landfill.

-- You can put it in compost
+Put it in the compost

-- Beautiful matte white finish
+Beautiful, matte white finish

-- Will tear easier than plastic stickers
+Less tear resistant than plastic

 Here’s a gallery showing how biodegradable paper stickers are used:

 Here are some costs comparing biodegradable to white plastic stickers: